Living in dodgy motels is one step above homelessness

 The housing ladder has many levels, and the first step above homelessness and shelter life is to live in cheap and often unsafe motels.

 Years ago I toured the Tijuana subdivisions of URBI.
 One of the homes was a 288 SF single-family detached home — basically a cozy, free-standing two-car garage.
 When I asked one of our guides who bought such a house, he beamed with pride and said the buyers were generally families moving out of the squalor of the shanties.

-These new homeowners were thankful to have working plumbing, solid walls, and climate control.
+These new homeowners were thankful to have working with maitland plumber, solid walls, and climate control.
 That tiny home was a huge improvement over what they moved out of.
 What some view as a dump, others view as a palace.

 My wife relayed to me a conversation she had with a woman lamenting her housing plight: Her family was outgrowing their Shady Canyon home.
 With three children, their 4.000 SF 5 bedroom house no longer met their needs.
 She wasn’t bragging or being pretentious, she was relaying the truth of her situation as she saw it.
 Her house, a house we viewed as a dream home, was a house she viewed as substandard.

 No matter your station in life, it’s human nature to want more.

 There are places on earth where there is no housing entitlement.
 Even the US has a problem with homelessness and people living in unsafe and unsanitary conditions.
 However, the homeless here have access to shelters and other forms of assistance.
 In some countries, there is little or no assistance either public or private to help out those in need.